GSA/fedramp-automation/src/validations/constraints/README.md

 5. If the **opt** directory does not exist in your shell structure, run the following commands:
    a. `$ cd /`
    b. `$ mkdir opt`
-6. To change to the **opt** directory, run the following command:
+6. To navigate to the **opt** directory, run the following command:
    `$ cd opt`
 7. To create the **oscal-cli** directory, run the following command:
    `$ mkdir oscal-cli`
-8. Extract the downloaded ZIP archive into the created **oscal-cli** directory.
+8. To extract the downloaded ZIP archive into the created **oscal-cli** directory, run the following command:
+   `unzip <oscal-cli-file> -d /opt/oscal-cli`

 ## 3.3.
 Adding Java and OSCAL CLI to the PATH variable
 To add Java and OSCAL CLI to the shell’s **PATH** variable